History of radiation therapy: Discovery of the therapeutic potential of radiation

 During early practical work and scientific investigation, experimenters noticed that prolonged exposure to x-rays created inflammation and, more rarely, tissue damage on the skin.
 The biological effect attracted the interest of Léopold Freund and Eduard Schiff, who, only a month or two after Röntgen's announcement, suggested they be used in the treatment of disease.
 At approximately the same time, Emil Grubbe, of Chicago was possibly the first American physician to use x-rays to treat cancer, beginning in 1896, began experimenting in Chicago with medical uses of x-rays.
 Escharotics by this time had already been used to treat skin malignancies through caustic burns, and electrotherapy had also been experimented with, in the aim to stimulate the skin tissue.

 The first attempted x-ray treatment was by Victor Despeignes, a French physician who used them on a patient with stomach cancer.
 In 1896, he published a paper with the results: a week-long treatment was followed by a diminution of pain and reduction in the size of the tumor, though the case was ultimately fatal.
 The results were inconclusive, because the patient was concurrently being given other treatments.
 Freund's first experiment was a tragic failure; he applied x-rays to a naevus in order to induce epilation and a deep ulcer resulted, which resisted further treatment by radiation.
 The first successful treatment was by Schiff, working with Freund, in a case of lupus vulgaris.
 A year later, in 1897, the two published a report of their success and this provoked further experimentation in x-ray therapies.
 Thereafter they did a successful treatment of lupus erythematosus in 1898.
 The lesion took a common form of a 'butterfly-patch' which appeared on both sides of the face, and Schiff applied the irradiation to one side only, in order to compare the effects.

 Within a few months, scientific journals were swamped with accounts of the successful treatment of different types of skin tissue malignancies with x-rays.
 In Sweden, Thor Stenbeck published results of the first successful treatments of rodent ulcer and epithelioma in 1899, later that year confirmed by Tage Sjögren.
 Soon afterwards, their findings were confirmed by a number of other physicians.

 The nature of the active agent in therapeutic treatment was still unknown, and subject to wide dispute.
-Freund and Schiff believed it to because of electrical discharge, Nikola Tesla argued they were because of the ozone generated by the x-rays, while others argued that it was the x-rays themselves.
+Freund and Schiff believed the activity was due to electrical discharge, Nikola Tesla argued it was because of the ozone generated by the x-rays, while others argued that it was the x-rays themselves.
 Tesla's position was soon refuted, and only the other two theories remained.
 In 1900, Robert Kienböck produced a study based on a series of experiments that demonstrated that it was the x-rays themselves.
 Studies published in 1899 and 1900 suggested that the rays varied in penetration according to the degree of vacuum in the tube.